Domestic Residence and Permissions Division (DRP) has introduced an application form for Extension of Student Conditions; using this application form.

 Lastly, the onus is on you to request the Minister for Justice for an extension at her discretion and the decision to grant such permission lies solely with her Department.

-Send via Registered Post to:
+Send application form with cover letter and supporting documents via Registered Post to:

 I hope this was helpful, please do share with others.
 Also, please sign the petition here.